 There are many benefits to working from home: the commute is ditched, you can wear whatever you like and there’s no boss hovering over your shoulder when you’re trying to have a sneaky peek at cat videos.

-Aside from all these things that make working from home a joy, there’s also the added bonus that working from home saves you money.
+Aside from all these things that make working from home a joy, there’s also the added bonus that it saves you money.

 Here are five ways you can save money by working from home:

 Unless you have a small child who’s decided to set up a kiosk at the top of the stairs and charge you a toll to go downstairs or to the spare room, your commuting expense will be zero.
 Whether you usually take the train, the tube or you drive to work, you’re going to save a lot of money on travel.